Reminders and Helpful Facts

 - Both the magnet and special transfer option lotteries assume the student will be promoted to the next grade level.
 Students who are retained prior to first-time enrollment may not be able to be accommodated in the selected program.

-- School started ib August 13, 2018.
-Magnet and Special Transfer students who do not enroll by the end of the third day of school, August 15, are cancelled unless the parent or guardian makes late enrollment arrangements in advance with the principal of the school.
+- School started Tuesday, August 10, 2021.
+Magnet and Special Transfer students who do not enroll by the end of the third day of school are cancelled unless the parent or guardian makes late enrollment arrangements in advance with the principal of the school.
 Approval is at the discretion of the school principal.

 - Once a student enrolls in a magnet or special transfer option program, the student may remain through the highest grade level of that school unless the school has Academic Performance Standards that are not met.
 Once enrolled in a program, the student is expected to remain in that school for the entire school year.
 Transferring during the school year is not always possible because all schools are obligated to meet the class size reduction limitations.
 The Application to Return to Attendance Area School form must be completed and approved by both principals before a transfer can be considered.
 Transfers to other magnet or choice schools during the school year are not possible.